trel/irods-compound-resource/SETUP.md

 # Setup

 This document describes how the composable compound resource has been setup at SURFSara.

 Creating the compound resource

-A compound resource uses "cache" and the "compound" resource in one "composable" resource.
-The data is copied to the "composable" resource and ends up in the "cache" resource.
-The data is than replicated to the "compound" resource.
-For SURFsara a delayed copy to the compound resource is desired. iRODS rules take care of the replication from cache to the compound resource.
+The data is copied into the composable resource and is first written to the cache resource.
+The data is then replicated to the archive resource via a delayed rule.

-The creation was done as follows:
+The creation of this example composable resource tree:

 1. Create a cache resource

         mkdir /eudatCache/Vault
         chown rods:rods /eudatCache/Vault
-        iadmin mkresc  eudatCache "unixfilesystem" cache <fqdn> /eudatCache/Vault iadmin modresc eudatCache comment "eudat cache storage"
+        iadmin mkresc  eudatCache unixfilesystem <fqdn>:/eudatCache/Vault
+        iadmin modresc eudatCache comment "eudat cache storage"

-2. Create a compound resource
+2. Create an archive resource (using univmss)

-        iadmin mkresc  eudatPnfs 'univmss' compound <fqdn> /pnfs/grid.sara.nl/data/irods iadmin modresc eudatPnfs comment "eudat pnfs storage" iadmin modresc eudatPnfs context univMSSInterface.sh
+        iadmin mkresc  eudatPnfs univmss <fqdn>:/pnfs/grid.sara.nl/data/irods univMSSInterface.sh
+        iadmin modresc eudatPnfs comment "eudat pnfs storage"

-3. Create a composable resource
+3. Create a compound resource

         iadmin mkresc eudat compound
         iadmin addchildtoresc eudat eudatCache cache
         iadmin addchildtoresc eudat eudatPnfs archive
         iadmin modresc eudat context "auto_repl=off"

+4. Confirm new composable configuration

         ilsresc eudat
         ilsresc -l eudat